 5 Reasons to Go to the Galapagos Islands

-Not sure when you want to schedule your trip to the Galapagos?
+Not sure when you want to schedule your vacation to the Galapagos?
 The number of visitors to these far off islands in the middle of the Pacific increase every year.
-So, experience your own slice of paradise before the crowds get here and see Latin Excursions’ top 5 reasons to visit now rather than later!
+So, experience your own slice of paradise before the crowds get here and see Latin Excursions’ top 5 reasons to visit the Galapagos now rather than later!

 1. The remoteness